John Bunyan’s extraordinary spiritual autobiography

 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

 John Bunyan was born in 1628.
 In 1644 he was caught up in the Civil War and drafted into the Parliamentary army.
-Four years later he entered a period of intense spiritual struggle (chronicled in Grace Abounding to the Chief… More about John Bunyan
+Four years later he entered a period of intense spiritual struggle (chronicled in Grace Abounding to the Chief of Sinners),… More about John Bunyan

 Published by Penguin Classics Nov 03, 1987| 160 Pages| ISBN 9780140432800

 People Who Read Grace Abounding to the Chief of Sinners Also Read